chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 rtt min/avg/max/mdev = 190.082/201.316/212.550/11.234 ms
 ```

-Yes, we can ping the targer machine (notice that ping's output tells us the actual IP address is 10.10.105.52).
+Yes, we can ping the target machine (notice that ping's output tells us the actual IP address is 10.10.105.52).

 ### Note
 Not all CLI commands support converting the domain names in **/etc/hosts** so with experience we will have to learn which ones do (like ping) and which ones don't.